benjvi/helm-cd-pipeline/README.md

 Note that, since we calculate changes with `git diff`, new charts must be added to the index before they will be deployed.
 OTOH the chart that is deployed will be the version from the working directory.
 To avoid conflicts, it is suggested to use a unique namespace name, and one that easily identifies it as a development space - e.g. `dev-myfeature`.

-Since helm's tiller is essentially a privileged user in Kubernetes, and Helm does not handle AuthN/AuthZ, a user may deploy to any namespace they have access to.
+Since helm's tiller is normally a privileged user in Kubernetes, and Helm does not handle authorization, a user may deploy to any namespace they have access to.

 ## Other Manual Tasks